This is an important date, and it affects the financial aid awarded to you.

 The eligibility date applies to all courses, even those beginning later in the semester.

 Fall 2018 – Sept.
 7, 2018

 What does the eligibility date mean to me?

-When you finalize your schedule by the eligibility date, you receive the most aid possible.
+Finalize your schedule by the eligibility date to receive the most aid possible.

 Title IV* federal award payments are calculated based on your enrollment at the eligibility date.
 All enrollment activity (adding a class, dropping a class, withdrawing a class, etc.) before the eligibility date impacts your financial aid enrollment status and awards.